ArturMK98/C-Arduino-Exercises/README.md

     - Otherwise (no elements in use), print a message letting the user know that there is no elements in use.

 ## Assignment 4 (Grade UNKNOWN)
+- [A4_AverageDirection](https://github.com/ArturMK98/C-Arduino-Exercises/blob/master/Assignment%204/A4_AverageDirection/A4_AverageDirection.ino): This program reads direction keys (J, K, L, and I), calculate the resultant direction of the most recent 8 keys, and match that to a one of a limited set of compass directions.
+These are

 ## Lab 1 (Grade 90%)
 - [Lab1_3_BlinkDaughterboard](https://github.com/ArturMK98/C-Arduino-Exercises/blob/master/Lab%201/Lab1_3_BlinkDaughterboard/Lab1_3_BlinkDaughterboard.ino): A modified blink program which blinks a daughterboardLED instead of an Arduino motherboard LED.